Robert Poley

 Robert Poley, or Pooley (fl.
 1568– aft.
 1602) was an English double agent, government messenger and agent provocateur employed by members of the Privy Council during the reign of Queen Elizabeth I; he was described as "the very genius of the Elizabethan underworld".
-Poley is particularly noted for his central role in uncovering the so-called Babington plot to assassinate the Queen in 1586, and for being a witness of, and even a possible party to, the reported killing in self-defence by Ingram Frizer of the famous poet/dramatist Christopher Marlowe in May 1593.
+Poley is particularly noted for his central role in uncovering the so-called Babington Plot to assassinate the Queen in 1586, and for being a witness of, and even a possible party to, the reported killing in self-defence by Ingram Frizer of the famous poet/dramatist Christopher Marlowe in May 1593.

 Early life

 There is no known record of Poley's birth and early education, the first information being his matriculation as a lowly sizar at Cambridge University's Clare College in the Michaelmas trimester of 1568.
 Although there was a fairly wide range, the typical age at matriculation was about 17 which would suggest that he was born in the early 1550s.
-He didn't go on to take a degree which could indicate that he was in fact a Catholic, as was certainly the cover he adopted later.
+Poley did not go on to take a degree, which could indicate that he was in fact a Catholic, as was certainly the cover he adopted later.

 After his spell at university, nothing is known of his whereabouts or occupation until the early 1580s, apparently with large sums of money at his disposal.

-In 1582 he married someone referred to as "Watson's daughter", by whom he had a daughter, Anne, who was baptised on 21 April 1583.
+In 1582, he married someone referred to as "Watson's daughter", by whom he had a daughter, Anne, who was baptised on 21 April 1583.
 At around that time, he started a campaign to work for Sir Francis Walsingham as a Catholic informer, the only result of which seems to have been his imprisonment in the Marshalsea on Walsingham's orders until May the next year.
-During this imprisonment he refused to see his wife, but regularly entertained a married woman called Joan Yeomans to "many fine banquets" there.
+During this imprisonment, he refused to see his wife, but regularly entertained a married woman called Joan Yeomans to "many fine banquets" there.